cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 $$ t_{\mathrm{NP}} = -2\log(\frac{\mathcal{L}(\mu_{\mathrm{NP}} = 0, \vec{\hat{\theta}}(\mu_{\mathrm{NP}} = 0))}{\mathcal{L}(\hat{\mu}_{\mathrm{NP}},\vec{\hat{\theta}})}) $$

 Where $\mu_{\mathrm{NP}}$ represents the strength of some new physics quantity, such as the cross section for creation of a new particle.
-However, this would also allow for claiming "discovery" in cases where $\hat{\mu} \lt 0$, which in particle physics is often an unphysical model, such as a negative cross section.
+However, this would also allow for claiming "discovery" in cases where  the best fit value is negative, i.e. $\hat{\mu} \lt 0$, which in particle physics is often an unphysical model, such as a negative cross section.
 In order to avoid such a situation, we typically use a modified test statistic:

 $$ q_{0} = \begin{cases}